imjsElectron/electron-differential-updater/docs/README.md

 # Differential update download time is more than full download

 Differential update donwload time is directly propertional to number of blocks change.
-Hence the same number of connection request will go to the server.
-So there can be cases where the whole packages(.zip,exe---> one connection request) takes less time than the differential one if the blockmaps changed are large in number.
+Hence the same number of connection request will go to the server. **'So there can be cases where the whole packages(.zip,exe---> one connection request) takes less time than the differential one if the blockmaps changed are large in number.`**

 # Future Roadmap